-What to expect on a visit to the world’s longest, tallest, fastest slide: the ArcelorMittal Orbit Slide at the Olympic Park in east London.
+What to expect on a visit to one of the quirkiest and most terrifying things to do on a trip to London – the ArcelorMittal Orbit Slide at the Olympic Park in east London.

-It’s a year since the tallest, longest, fastest tunnel slide in the world opened to the public.
-Snaking around the ArcelorMittal Orbit on the London 2012 Olympic Park, the Slide sends visitors down the 178m slide in 40 seconds.
+It’s two years since the tallest, longest, fastest tunnel slide in the world opened to the public.
+Snaking around the ArcelorMittal Orbit on the London 2012 Olympic Park, the Slide will see you hurtle 178m to the ground in just 40 seconds.

 The Orbit is near the Westfield entrance to the Queen Elizabeth Olympic Park, site of the London 2012 Olympics.
 Getting to Stratford station is an easy journey from central London on the Tube.
 From there, walk through the Westfield shopping centre, following the signs for the Park and Olympic Stadium.
 You can’t miss the Orbit – it’s the enormous red, swirly structure near the main stadium.